-Nemai Ghosh is most well-known as Satyajit Ray’s official photographer since 1969 when Ray was working on Goopy Gyne Bagha Byne.
-Over the years, he has more than one lakh negatives of photographs exclusively of Ray.
+Nemai Ghosh was most well-known as Satyajit Ray’s official photographer since 1969 when Ray was working on Goopy Gyne Bagha Byne.
+Over the years, he had put together more than one lakh negatives of photographs exclusively of Ray.
 This, by itself, is an astounding amount of work put in by a single man by any standards and speaks volumes or his hard work and dedication.
 But though he is most famous for his photographs of the master filmmaker, Ghosh has also worked extensively for other filmmakers and other subject areas such as Bengali theatre, the city of Calcutta, super actors Uttam Kumar, Suchitra Sen and a host of other subjects that have been published as coffee table books published under the imprint of noted publishing houses in India and beyond.

 Born on May 8 1934, Ghosh was content shadowing his idol, hero, friend, philosopher and guide, Satyajit Ray.
 Way back in 1991, a photo-biography on Satyajit Ray was published under the title – Satyajit Ray at 70.
 It documented a collection of B & W photographs of the great master of celluloid taken by ‘his photographer’, Ghosh who, by then, had been Ray’s photographer for 25 years.
 It was published by Eiffel Editions of Belgium that went on to institute a travelling exhibition of these photographs with a world premiere on 20th June, 1991.